DevSeedlings/Atom_Snippets/README.md

 # Atom-Snippets
-Snippets created to be used with the Atom code editor.
-By Stephen Brinkworth

-###Instructions

 ####Mac:
-Click "Atom" in the menu bar
+1. Click "Atom" in the menu bar
-Click "Snippets" in the drop down
+2. Click "Snippets" in the drop down
-Copy and paste contents of 'mySnippets.cson' into atom's 'snippets.cson'
+3. Copy and paste contents of 'mySnippets.cson' into atom's 'snippets.cson'